Congressional Republicans reject Democratic call for broader coronavirus relief

 WASHINGTON (Reuters) - The two top Republicans in the U.S. Congress vowed on Saturday to oppose Democrats’ demands to boost a proposed $250 billion bill to aid small businesses during the coronavirus pandemic by adding money for hospitals and state and local governments.

-The statement from Senate Majority Leader Mitch McConnell and House of Representatives Republican Leader Kevin McCarthy came a day after the top Senate Democrat, Chuck Schumer, said he and Treasury Secretary Steven Mnuchin planned to hold bipartisan talks on the bill next week.
+The statement from Senate Majority Leader Mitch McConnell and House of Representatives Republican Leader Kevin McCarthy came a day after top Senate Democrat Chuck Schumer said he and Treasury Secretary Steven Mnuchin planned to hold bipartisan talks on the bill next week.

-“American workers are in crisis,” McConnell and McCarthy said in their statement.
+“American workers are in crisis,” McConnell and McCarthy said.
 “This will not be Congress’s last word on COVID-19, but this crucial program needs funding now.
 American workers cannot be used as political hostages.”

-Congress and the White House are scrambling to stem the economic fallout of the new coronavirus, which causes the COVID-19 respiratory disease that has killed more than 18,700 Americans, closed schools, business and most public activities and thrown millions out of work.
+Congress and the White House are scrambling to stem the economic fallout of the new coronavirus, which causes the COVID-19 respiratory disease that has killed more than 19,600 Americans, closed schools, business and most public activities and thrown more than 15 million people out of work.

 Senate Republicans on Thursday failed to ram through a $250 billion increase in loans for small businesses suffering due to the outbreak.
 Democrats support the $250 billion in new funding but want to set aside some of the lending for community and minority-owned banks.